Blue, green, red and white: Star Wars lightsaber colors decoded

 Lightsabers are cinematic icons, having appeared in every Star Wars movie since 1977's A New Hope, when Luke Skywalker first fired up the blue blade entrusted to him by Jedi master Obi-Wan Kenobi.
 The color blue wasn't arbitrary.
 There's a story behind all the lightsaber hues, from the red blades wielded by Darth Vader and Kylo Ren to the black and white ones seen in The Mandalorian.

 During the production of each movie in George Lucas' saga, the lightsabers' blades were actually white.
 Effects wizards later gave them color using a technique called rotoscoping.
 And it was concept artist Ralph McQuarrie who decided to associate a blade's color with a character's moral standing.
-So let's take a look at what the characters' color choices say about them, and the history of some of their weapons.
+So for this May the 4th, let's take a look at what the characters' color choices say about them, and the history of some of their weapons.

 "I tried to make the laser beam as bright as possible, and I changed the colors for the various swords -- a color for the good guys and a color for the bad guys," he said.